Last updated: July 2022

 Also, most insurance policies follow you from state to state.
-Although most states have different minimum requirements for auto insurance, if that fender bender occurs when you're on a road trip you will still be covered in the event of an accident.
+Although most states have different minimum requirements have different minimum requirements for auto insurance, if that fender bender occurs when you're on a road trip you will still be covered in the event of an car accident.

 What about a teen driver?

-Per mile traveled, teenage drivers are more likely to be involved in a crash than all but the oldest adult drivers, reports the Insurance Institute for Highway Safety.
+Per mile traveled, teenage drivers are more likely to be involved in a crash than all but the oldest adult drivers, reports the CDC website for transportation safety.
 You should check your liability limits to be sure you are comfortable with the amount of coverage you have.
 If you don't already have it, you might want to consider adding Collision coverage, which you might be able to purchase at a fairly low cost.
 Collision coverage would help pay to repair or replace your car if your inexperienced driver crashes into a car or other object (like a mailbox, guardrail or tree).

 What if a friend or visiting relative is driving my car?